Joe Gatto (baseball): Texas Rangers

 On December 3, 2020, Gatto signed a major league contract with the Texas Rangers.
 On March 22, 2021, Gatto was outrighted off of the 40-man roster.
 Gatto split the 2021 season between the Frisco RoughRiders of the Double-A Central and the Round Rock Express of the Triple-A West, going a combined 5–3 with a 3.32 ERA and 69 strikeouts over 59 2/3 innings.
 Gatto became a free agent following the season.

 Philadelphia Phillies

 On December 14, 2021, Gatto signed a minor league contract with the Philadelphia Phillies.
-He was released on July 24, 2022.
+In 28 appearances for the Triple–A Lehigh Valley IronPigs, he struggled to a 3–0 record and 6.62 ERA with 45 strikeouts across 34 innings pitched.
+Gatto was released by the Phillies organization on July 24, 2022.